verifyica-team/pipeliner/README.md

 **NOTES**

-- For scoped properties, an unique `id` is required
+- For scoped properties, a unique `id` is required
 - An `id` must match the regular expression `^[a-zA-Z_][a-zA-Z0-9_-]*$`
 - Property replacement is recursive (i.e. a property can be defined using another property)